-There is something religious about writing for me.
-It calls for devotion, affection, discipline, even bloody sacrifice.
-And it’s redemptive, every word sacred.
+There is something religious about writing for me, an act that calls for devotion, affection, discipline, even bloody sacrifice.
+It’s redemptive, every word sacred.
 If you pile on the descriptors, especially those adjectives and adverbs you are so fond of, you reveal a lack of faith in the rest of your words, either in the potency of language or your own ability to cherry-pick its offerings.
 Your line must not be vivid enough, else why do you need four modifiers in a breath?
 Could you find one or two that do the job?
 I am full of faith.
 Let’s try this together.

 The mountains were draped by black curtains of ominous storm clouds, portentous of trouble over marshy waters.

 Sorry this is not sexy.
 But I am so grateful for the mercy of the missing adverb I want to cry.